 Workflow:

-- Search transcript for quotable, shareable insights
+- Search the transcript for shareable insights

-- Copy quotes and create quote card graphics
+- Copy quotes and design quote cards

 For Researchers: Qualitative Data Analysis